Dark Energy Survey Year 3 Results: Galaxy mock catalogs for BAO analysis: Effect of replications

 Without taking into account the tails on redshift distribution for the tomographic bins on the edges ($[0.6-0.7]$ and $[1.0-1.1]$), the maximum comoving line-of-sight distance that can be found among galaxies on the mocks is $\sim1\,000$~Mpc~$h^{-1}$.
 Even if we consider the tails, the distance is lower than the box of the simulation, $1\,536$~Mpc~$h^{-1}$.
 In other words, no halo of ICE-COLA simulations is used more than one time along any give line-of-sight.
 But this problem does occur for different lines-of-sight.
 The area of the survey is very wide implying that for higher redshift several numbers of simulated boxes are used to equal the volume of the BAO Y3 \sample.
 Inevitably this implies the use of the same halo structures on each mock.
 These repeated halos leave at different times but originate from the same initial structure they will obviously correlate, to leading order overdensities just grow linearly.

 Table \ref{tab:repl} shows the upper limit for the percentage of replicated ``halos'' that can be found among bins.
-To obtain these values, we randomly sampled a box with particles and then created the light-cone by replicating this box.
-These numbers are representative of all the repeated ``halos'' in a light-cone and not only those used to make up the DES Y3 \sample, which are a few percent of the total.
+To obtain these values, we randomly sampled a box with particles and then created the light cone by replicating this box.
+These numbers are representative of all the repeated ``halos'' in a light cone and not only those used to make up the DES Y3 \sample, which are a few percent of the total.
 This fact, together with the selection efficiency, makes that the values are shown on table \ref{tab:repl} stand for a very conservative bound.
-However, these numbers refer to the replications present in a single mock but each light-cone is used to create four mocks (see Fig.~\ref{fig:Masking}).
+However, these numbers refer to the replications present in a single mock but each light cone is used to create four mocks (see Fig.~\ref{fig:Masking}).
 This inevitably will introduce replications among different mocks created with the same light cone in addition to those among the bins of a single mock.
 Numbers in parentheses in table \ref{tab:repl} correspond to the percentage of repeated random particles among the four mocks made from one light cone.
 For example, the pair of bins (1,3) has on average (mean among the four mocks) $11.9\%$ repeated random particles.
 This number increase to $30.2\%$ when considering the four mocks.
 The difference between the $11.9$ and the $30.2\%$ come from the particles which are not repeated in one mock but do in others.

 The main impact of this replication problem becomes noticeable when the cross-covariance matrix is analyzed.
 The repeated structures in different bins introduce a spurious correlation among measured $w(\theta)$ of tomographic bins.
 This effect is shown in Fig.~\ref{fig:corrmatr} wherein the top panel we compare the covariance matrix of the ICE-COLA mocks (lower diagonal) with the covariance matrix computed using \cosmolike halo model \citep[upper diagonal]{Cosmolike2017,cosmolike2}.
-From the former, the high degree of correlation between bins that are not adjacent is clearly visible.
-This strong correlation can be seen clearly in the bottom panel of Fig.~\ref{fig:corrmatr} where we show one column of the covariance matrix corresponding to an aperture of $\theta=2.7$ deg for \cosmolike (solid black line) and for ICE-COLA (dashed blue line).
+From the former, the high degree of correlation between bins that are not adjacent is visible.
+This strong correlation can be seen clearly in the bottom panel of Fig.~\ref{fig:corrmatr} where we show one column of the covariance matrix corresponding to an aperture of $\theta=2.7$ deg for \cosmolike (solid black line) and ICE-COLA (dashed blue line).
 For simplicity, we are using in this plot a $\Delta \theta=0.2$.